henrykironde/starter-hugo-research-group/content/authors/ken-locey/_index.md

 - Alumni
 ---

 Ken completed his PhD in 2013.
-While in the lab he was awarded Utah State University's three most prestigious graduate fellowships.
-After a postdoc at the University of Indiana, serving as a co-PI on an National Science Foundation Dimensions of Biodiversity grant, he has recently joined Dine College as an assistant professor.
+While in the lab he was awarded Utah State University’s three most prestigious graduate fellowships.
+After a postdoc at the University of Indiana, serving as a co-PI on a National Science Foundation Dimensions of Biodiversity grant, he joined Diné College of the Navajo Nation and was promoted to associate professor.
+Ken is now a senior clinical data scientist at Rush University Medical Center, Chicago.
+There, he focuses on predicting patient outcomes, the spread of contagious disease, and to improving quality, safety, and value within healthcare systems.